stingarray/learning-javascript/README.md

 If you don't see this, run the following command:
 `git remote add upstream https://github.com/jreina/learning-javascript.git`

-Now you can run `git pull upstream master` and git will pull in any changes that I've made.
+Now you can run `git pull --rebase upstream master` and git will pull in any changes that I've made.
+Anytime you update your local branch from my repo, you should also run `git push origin master` to make sure that your repo on Github is in sync with my repo.

 ## Submitting results
 If you have tests passing, now is the time to send in your changes!